southwick-associates/implan/github-vignettes/implan-transfer.md

 crosswalks).
 I’ve also included template files from the Excel approach in this package (details in [the last section](#excel-approach)).

-### Example Data
+## 1\.
+Prepare Implan Sector Allocation

-The implan package includes example data for demonstration.
-The starting point is a table of total spending estimates by activity-type-item.
-The `activity_group` variable is included for joining with the item-to-category crosswalk table described below.
+Allocating spending to Implan sectors requires two crosswalk tables ( `item_to_category`, `category_to_sector`).
+The starting point is a table of total spending estimates by activity-type-item:

 ``` r
 library(dplyr)